nosoop/hugo-tf2-motd/README.md

 (Note that media queries don't really play nicely in Firefox as of version 55, so navigating back to a page that requires response elements doesn't quite work.
-See the **Additional header content** section below if you're hoping the behavior is consistent across browsers.
+See the **Additional header content** section below if you want consistent behavior across browsers.
 Works fine in Chrome, though.)

 ## Options